pranav-ganesh/tp/docs/DeveloperGuide.md

 On the other hand, filtering by `Count` is a complementary feature to improve Quality of Life (QOL) for users.
 Hence, it is non-compulsory.

-The current design implementation allows users to filter contacts quickly and gives the flexibility to further filter the results if they ever want to.
+The current design implementation allows users to filter contacts quickly and gives them the flexibility of limiting the size of the filtered list.
+This can come in handy when there too many contacts in the list.

 ### Edit feature

-The edit mechanism is facilitated by `LogicManager` and `EditCommandParser`. `LogicManager#execute()` is used to execute the edit command while the `EditCommandParser#parse()` is used to parse the command arguments in the context of EditCommand and returns an EditCommand object for execution.
+The Edit feature is facilitated by the LogicManager.
+The `EditCommandParser#parse()` is used to parse the command arguments and returns an EditCommand object.The `LogicManager#execute()` then executes the EditCommand.

-This feature allows telemarketers to edit data fields at any point in time if they need to.
+This feature allows the user to easily edit any specific component of a contact.

-Given below is an example usage scenario and how the edit mechanism behaves at each step.
+**Given below is an example usage scenario and how the edit mechanism behaves at each step.**

-1. The user launches the application and realizes that person 1 needs to be edited.
-He/she executes the command `edit 1 name/Will age/20` in order to edit the first person in the address book.
+1. The user opens the application and views the list of contacts.
+He wants to edit the first contact and enters the command `edit 1 name/Will age/20`

-ℹ️ **Note:** If the user enters the command in an incorrect format, then an invalid command format message is displayed along with the correct format to use.

-ℹ️ **Note:** Since the application strives to enhance a telemarketer's daily job, the `Name`, `Email` and `Phone` attributes are designed to be compulsory fields.
-These data fields are essential contact information required by the telemarketers.
-The additional fields `Age`, `Gender`, `Address` and `InterestsList` are complimentary fields which enhance user experience and accentuate the quality of the application.

 2. This command is passed on to the `LogicManager` which directs the command to the `AddressBookParser`.

-3. The `AddressBookParser` parses the command to extract all the arguments supplied by the telemarketer.
-It returns an EditCommand along with a new person object (`new Person("Will", 20)`) containing all the data field values entered by the telemarketer.
+3. The `AddressBookParser` parses the command and returns an EditCommand with a new person object containing all the specified edited fields

-4. The `LogicManager` then executes the `EditCommand` which replaces the person at the specified index (1) with a new person object containing all the updated data fields.
+4. The `LogicManager` then executes the `EditCommand` which replaces the contact at the specified index (1) with a new person object containing all the updated data fields.

-Step 5.
-The `EditCommand#createEditedPerson()` returns a new Person object containing all the updated data fields.
+5. The `EditCommand#createEditedPerson()` returns a new Person object containing all the updated data fields.

 ℹ️ **Note:** Editing of the `InterestsList` data field works differently from the rest of the fields.
 Telemarketers can specify an optional index to indicate which item in the list they want to edit.
 They also have the option to add or remove an interest from the interests list.
 The `EditCommand#editInterestList()` is used to parse the interests list index